MilesBDyson/Beaglebone-Black-TMP36GZ-Python/README.md

 TMP36GZ
 =================

-Calculating temperatur using the TMP36GZ in python
+Python files for valculating temperatur using the TMP36GZ on the Beaglebone Black

 | Board pin name | Board pin | Beaglebone Black pin name |
 |----------------|-----------| --------------------------|